Sachimugu/AHD-sentiment-analysis./README.md

 - The data set used in notebook was scraped from
     - https://www.drugs.com/
     - https://www.askapatient.com/
-- Scraping script can be found here
+- Scraping script can be found <a  href='https://github.com/Sachimugu/Drug-sentiment-analysis./tree/master/Data%20collection'>Here</a>

 ### 1.3 Result Peak
 ![word cloud](assets/wc.png)